OS

 [shared] # tail -f /var/log/messages

-Instead of printing something to the console, the objective is now to implement a new system call (called saveInKernel) that takes as argument a string "s".
+Instead of printing something to the console, the objective is now to implement a new system call (called kernelTrace) that takes as argument a string "s".

-Also, to avoid saturating kernel's memory, we will assume that at most the 1024 strings are saved, corresponding to 1024 ids.
-When all ids are used and a new string is added, an id is removed starting with the oldest id.
-Last, you are free to use a list of input arguments of your choice for your syscall.
+Also, to avoid saturating kernel's memory, we will assume that at most the 1024 strings can be registered, corresponding to at most 1024 ids.
+Last, you are free to use a list of input and output arguments of your choice for your syscall.

-Let's see an execution scenario for saveInKernel, assuming that this is the first time this syscall is called:
+Let's see an execution scenario for kernelTrace, assuming that this is the first time this syscall is called:

 Then,